French invasion of Russia order of battle: Russian Imperial Army

 The forces immediately facing Napoleon consisted of three armies, operating around the Western Dvina, the Dnieper and the Bug (river), comprising 175–250,000 Russians and 15,000 Cossacks, with 938 guns as follows:

 Minister of War Mikhail Barclay de Tolly served as the Commander in Chief of the Russian Armies until early October.
 He was field commander of the First Western Army and replaced by Mikhail Kutuzov who was appointed Commander-in-chief on 17th and arrived on the 29th of August.
-After the Battle at Borodino Kutuzov was appointed General Field Marshall, the highest military rank.
+After the Battle at Borodino Kutuzov was appointed General Field Marshal, the highest military rank.